 How to make an FOI request

-To make an FOI request for documents held by our Office, please send your request to the Manager, Operations, at the Office of the Freedom of Information Commissioner, by e-mail or post at the details provided in the contact us section of this website.
+To make an FOI request for documents held by our Office, please send your request to the Manager, Operations, at the Office of the Victorian Information Commissioner, by e-mail or post at the details provided in the contact us section of this website.
 Alternatively, you may make your request via the online portal.

-The FOI Commissioner can refuse to grant access, or may decide to grant partial access, to certain documents or information that we hold based on exemptions under the Act (‘exempt documents’).
+The Information Commissioner can refuse to grant access, or may decide to grant partial access, to certain documents or information that we hold based on exemptions under the Act (‘exempt documents’).
 A summary of the exemptions can be found here.

 Can someone make an FOI request on your behalf?